Gastroscopy in Singapore – How is it performed?

-- Superficial biopsies limited to the mucosa involved the use of the standard biopsy forceps.
+- Superficial biopsies limited to the mucosa involve the use of standard biopsy forceps.
 An endoscopic mucosal resection (EMR) is a technique employed to obtain bigger and deeper biopsies of benign masses.

 - Larger lesions beyond the size of the EMR device can be excised by endoscopic submucosal dissection (ESD).

-- Multiple tools can be used for bleeding control and they are categorised as injection, thermal, and mechanical therapy.
-The goal of the injection therapy is to provide hemostasis through the tamponade and vasoconstricting effect due to the injected substance such as diluted epinephrine or saline.
+- Multiple tools can be used for bleeding control, and they are categorised as injection, thermal, and mechanical therapy.
+In addition, topical agents may also be utilised.
+The goal of the injection therapy is to provide haemostasis through the tamponade and vasoconstricting effect due to the injected substance, such as diluted epinephrine or saline.

 - Thermal therapy involves the delivery of energy-inducing direct tissue coagulation, contraction, and desiccation.
 Mechanical therapy uses the standard through-the-scope endoscopic clips that help to provide superficial vessel closure and closure of perforation.

 - Gastric outlet obstruction can be caused by benign or malignant lesions.
 Balloon dilatation may be used for benign strictures which involve the inflation of the balloon through the catheter to a specific size.
 For unresectable or metastatic disease, a self-expanding metal stent (SEMS) will be considered with palliative intent.